n1d3v/snapchat-desktop/README.md

-# snapchat-desktop
+# Snapchat Desktop
-A client for Snapchat Web with a few extra quirks!
+A custom Snapchat Web client that gives Snapchat a few extra additions!